novacbn/gmodproj/README.md

     * You can also define your scripts as strings instead of function bodies, they will be ran in your Operating System's shell scripting interpreter.

 ## Getting Started
-First you need to grab the latest release from the [Releases Page](releases/latest) and place the binary somewhere within PATH environmental variable is set up to see.
+First you need to grab the latest release from the [Releases](https://github.com/novacbn/gmodproj/releases) and place the binary somewhere within PATH environmental variable is set up to see.

 #### Setting up an Addon project
 1. In a terminal goto the parent directory of where you would like to make your project reside, e.g. `/home/USERNAME/Workspace`